pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 With the community's help, we've vectorized more than 360 functions in just two months.
 During this period, our community contributors have filed 256 PRs.

-This campaign also resulted in nine Active Contributors (who open at least eight PRs in one year) and two Reviewers (who merge at least 30 PRs in one year).
+This campaign also resulted in nine Active Contributors (who merge at least eight PRs in one year) and two Reviewers (who merge at least 30 PRs in one year).

 ## What's next